Blackhorse Workshop’s Atomic 50: Time Travels in Tin is being created in collaboration with visual artist Abigail Conway.

 I’m a visual artist, working in the realm of live performance.
 I work with material objects, craft and actions to create playful site-specific installations and immersive encounters for audiences.
 My work crosses many disciplines including sound and video design, music technology, nature, architecture and performance.

-What should families expect from Atomic 50?
+What should families expect from Atomic 50: Time Travels in Tin?

 Families can expect to get involved, and to be transported!
 The event is a combination of theatrical performance and interactive tin-making workshop.
 We’re reanimating a disused site in Leyton, and transforming it into a ‘ghost factory’, celebrating Waltham Forest’s history of manufacturing and metalwork.
 Our audience members will be active participants in the installation, and will have the opportunity to try out something new as well as experience a theatrical event.
 It’s not necessary to have any previous experience of metalwork, and it’s suitable for all children from seven years old and up.
 Families will leave armed with a new set of skills, and maybe a memento from their experience.